An Open Letter to the New Administration

 Even with limited resources, Chicago’s public schools demonstrate why these conditions matter.
 In the most recent National Assessment of Education Progress (NAEP), known as “the nation’s report card,” CPS was one of only three large urban districts to show growth on all four tested subjects.
 Notably, CPS eighth grade students achieved the highest growth in math nationwide.
 In addition, CPS’ graduation rate continues to rise, up to 74 percent from 57 percent in 2011.

 Clearly, Chicago principals are making a difference in students’ lives.

-We’ve highlighted just a few examples of great school leadership on our blog, and we share our programmatic work to inspire other cities to pursue similar work.
+We’ve highlighted just a few examples of great school leadership on our news, and we share our programmatic work to inspire other cities to pursue similar work.
 Recently, Washington D.C. and Texas announced interesting initiatives, demonstrating the growing momentum around investing in school leadership as a powerful and efficient way to grow quality public schools.